Kianoush-Azarnia/DevOpsTraining2025/lvl1.5_Kuber_Basics/doc2_Kuber_Objects_in_depth.md

 **How it works (flow):**

-1. Controller watches resources (List + Watch) from the apiserver (etcd).
+1. Controller watches resources (`List` + `Watch`) from the apiserver (`etcd`).
-2. When an object changes (or periodically), controller reconciles: reads desired state from the object’s spec and actual state (from API or node metrics).
+2. When an object changes (or periodically), controller reconciles:
+  - reads desired state from the object’s `spec`
+  - reads the actual state (from `API` or node `metrics`)
 3. Controller issues changes by updating resources via the API (create/delete/update).
+For example:
-For example, ReplicaSet controller ensures `.spec.replicas` matches number of Pod objects — if fewer, it creates Pod objects.
+  - ReplicaSet controller ensures `.spec.replicas` matches number of Pod objects — if fewer, it creates Pod objects.
+  - More examples *ToDo*

 **Implementation & mapping to OS-level:**